asimonder/geometricVoFCartesian/README.md

 }
 ```

 Here, nMax is the number of cells neighbouring the central cell in one direction.
 For instance, if the height function is obtained from 7 cells along the height, then nMax=3 so that 3+1+3=7.
+This yields 7x3x3 stencil in 3D.

 MLP model is configured as follows: